rdubey1wx/latitude/README.md

     Docker build .
 - It will take few seconds to build the image.
 Wait till the command prompt is ready.
 - Next run Docker images.
 - Copy the IMAGE ID rendered from the above command.
-Say the IMAGE ID is 33fe87f6722b.
+Say the IMAGE ID is 33fe87f6722b for this setup guide.
 - Run docker run <IMAGE ID>.
 In our case it should be docker run 33fe87f6722b.
 - Check the logs rendered.
 If there are no errors that means the Python script has run successfully.
 - Next a Docker nteractive terminal to verify the files.